TranBrian10/ChocolateSweeper/README.md

 # Chocolate Sweeper

+Created in C#.
 To run, open the .sln file in Visual Studio and hit "Run".

 Objective
 -----------